How To Grow Carolina Reaper Peppers From Seed to Harvest

 Carolina Reaper Light Settings

 The important thing is the duration of light exposure, as the young reapers need all they can get to grow more quickly.
-Don’t expect explosive growth, but know that the light is helping form strong roots and stems.
+Don’t expect rapid growth, but know that the light is helping form strong roots and stems.

 Fertilizing Seedlings